I gave myself 3 liters of fluids yesterday up until about 3/4am.

 Nobody thinks they “hate” the poor.

 A lot of people certainly ACT like they hate the poor.
 They can tell themselves whatever narrative they want about themselves.
+Actions speak louder than words (or a narrative someone tells themselves in their head).

 The proof is in the treatment of actual poor, sick people.